-- You will know the food spoilers won if you see mold on bread or cheese, mushy spots on fruits and vegetable, or a bad smell on other foods.
+- You will know the food spoilers won if you see mold on bread or cheese, mushy spots on fruits and vegetables, or a bad smell on other foods.
 Knowing when the food poisoners win is hard because they do not always change the way food looks or smells.
 Remind children to keep cold food cold, to keep food clean, and to cook food thoroughly.

 - Play the “Feed My Friend” variation of “Pin the Tail on the Donkey.”
 On a life-size outline of a child, mark off areas like the sample in Figure 1.
 Use a paper cutout of a spoon instead of a tail, and try to pin it on the mouth.
 If the children can read, put the comments on each area.
-Otherwise, you comment on why My Friend cannot eat if the spoon touches the rabbit, the ball, the dirty clothes, etc.
+Otherwise, comment on why My Friend cannot eat it if the spoon touches the rabbit, the ball, the dirty clothes, etc.

 Food Fun on the Web